Frequently Asked Questions

 Do I need building regulations approval for a stove?

-You do not need to obtain building regulation approval if your stove is installed by a reputable HETAS or OFTEC registered installer.
-However, if your stove is not going to be installed by a HETAS or OFTEC registered installer you will need to pay to apply for building regulation approval from your local authority.
+You do not need to apply for building regulation approval if your stove is installed by a reputable HETAS or OFTEC registered installer.

 Do I need a chimney to have a wood burning stove?